 Random Forest

-The Random Forest tab trains and predicts with Random Forest models for classification and regression tasks.
-Random Forest is an ensemble method that builds multiple decision trees from bootstrap samples and aggregates their predictions (Breiman, 2001) — majority vote for classification, averaging for regression.
+The Random Forest tab fits and predicts with Random Forest models for classification and regression tasks.
+Use it to find which of several predictors drive the response, or to predict the response from predictors.
+Random Forest is an ensemble method that builds multiple decision trees from bootstrap samples and aggregates their predictions (Breiman, 2001).
+For classification, the leaf class proportions of all trees are averaged and the class with the highest probability is predicted; for regression, the per-tree predictions are averaged.
 It does not assume a distribution for the response variable, so there is no need to choose a distribution family or link function as in GLM.

 Basic Usage